bakdata/streams-bootstrap/docs/docs/user/deployment/kubernetes.md

     - Enabled when `statefulSet: true`
     - Required when `persistence.enabled: true`
     - If persistence is enabled each pod receives a dedicated `PersistentVolumeClaim` for RocksDB state
+    - Consider `statefulSet: true` when `staticMembership: true`, because the chart sets `group.instance.id` to the pod name.
+With a Deployment, static membership still helps for pods that restart in place and keep their name, but recreated or rescheduled pods may get a new name and be treated as new static group members

 ---